bixbydevelopers/capsule-sample-fact/README.md

 ## Overview

+Do you have some interesting facts about a hobby or passion to share?
+Do you have a set of LOL jokes to share?
+The facts sample capsule is the perfect place to share that content by building a Bixby capsule.

+Lots of the basic building blocks of a Bixby capsule are highlighted; This is a great capsule to start learning how to develop for Bixby.

+You can easily customize this capsule with your own content without any development!
+Just use the spreadsheet in the `contentUtility` folder and cut and paste from there into the `content.js` file, update the `capsule.id` and `training` as necessary and you have made this capsule your own!

 ## How to get started

 * Download and install the Bixby Studio IDE from the [Bixby Developer Center](http://bixbydevelopers.com)